nadvolod/js-code/github-user-search/README.md

 [create-react-app Warning Fix Blog Post](https://community.netlify.com/t/how-to-fix-build-failures-with-create-react-app-in-production/17752)

 ## Testing

+** screener visual e2e is having issues testing the app in a multithreaded manner **

 1. How do we ensure that all the paths of the Routes are correct in App.js?
 2. How do we test Error.js page?